 Australian Shepherds are some of the most energetic and intelligent dogs, so keeping them happy, healthy, and entertained can be challenging.
 Without consistent stimulation and attention, you’ll quickly find out what happens if Aussies don’t channel their energy.

-If you are worried that your Australian Shepherd may be unhappy in your home, then it’s time to take a look at all the ways you can keep them happy.
 Read on to discover more about Australian Shepherds and all the things you can do to make them happy members of your household.